Tag: navigation center

 As the author of San Fransicko wrote, ““Homeless is a propaganda word” because it also describes the open-drug scene.
 Because when you say homeless you think it’s a housing problem and people who only have housing problems are the easiest populations to help.
 The overwhelming problem with the homeless is street addiction and untreated mental health crises.” – Michael Shellenberger

 Cities like San Francisco and Denver have been experimenting with government solutions but the only continuing metric of success is the amount of people served and money spent.
+The increasing number of homeless in these cities is disregarded as irrelevant.

 From kdvr.com: